seank200/seanK200/README.md

 ### Hi there 👋

+I am a developer with full-stack project experience in web programming.
+I am also currenly a neuroscience researcher working on efficient algorithms for mapping human brain neuron connectivity.

+Also check out my portfolio: [https://youngwookim.com]

 <!--
 **seanK200/seanK200** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.